UMAprotocol/UMIPs/UMIPs/umip-136.md

 | USDC  | 80% | 0%  | 4%  |
 | UMA   | 50% | 0%  | 5%  |

-If the algorithm above doesn't produce a matching `realizedLPFeePct`, the relay is invalid.
+If the algorithm above doesn't produce a matching `realizedLPFeePct` (after rounding the result expressed as decimal to 18 decimals where less than 5 for the 19th decimal rounds down and 5 or above rounds up), the relay is invalid.
 If the token is not listed in the table above, the relay is invalid.

 If the relay is invalid, the price should be `0`.
 If the relay is valid, it should be `1`.
 Note: all price values should be scaled by `1e18`.